f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 70%

-Now login with the new admin password, and you'll be brought into the intial setup wizard of the BIG-IP tenant.
+Now login with the new admin password, and you'll be brought into the initial setup wizard of the BIG-IP tenant.

 .. image:: images/rseries_deploying_a_tenant/image42.png
   :align: center
   :scale: 70%

 At this point you can configure the tenant as you normally would any BIG-IP device.
-You could use Declarative Onboarding (DO) to configure all the lower level network and system settings, and then use AS3 to automate application deployments.
+You could use Declarative Onboarding (DO) to configure all the lower-level network and system settings, and then use AS3 to automate application deployments.

 Tenant Deployment via API
 -------------------------